hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

  * Generating a user key
  * Creating the genesis block
  * Generating a root key
- * Starting the components: validator, REST API, and transaction processors
+ * Starting the components: validator, consensus engine, REST API, and transaction processors
  * Checking the status of the REST API
  * Using Sawtooth commands to submit transactions, display block data, and view